HIStory: Past, Present and Future, Book I: Singles

-Six singles were released from HIStory.
+Five singles were released from HIStory.
 "Scream"/"Childhood" was the first single released in May 1995.
 "Scream" was sung and performed by Jackson and his sister Janet Jackson.
-The single had the best ever debut at number five - where it peaked, on the Billboard Hot 100.
-The song received a Grammy nomination for "Best Pop Collaboration With Vocals".
-The music video for "Scream" is one of Jackson's most critically acclaimed songs and music videos, receiving numerous awards.
-With a US$9 million music video production budget, "Scream" is the most expensive music video ever made as of 2015.
+The single had the best ever debut at number five—where it peaked, on the Billboard Hot 100.
+The song received a Grammy nomination for "Best Pop Collaboration with Vocals".
+The music video for "Scream" is one of Jackson's most critically acclaimed videos, receiving numerous awards.
+With a US$9 million music video production budget, "Scream" is the most expensive music video ever made as of 2025.

 "You Are Not Alone" was the second single released from HIStory.
 Having debuted at number one on the Billboard Hot 100 on September 2, 1995, it became the first song to debut at number one on the chart, succeeding the record previously held from Jackson's "Scream" single.
 "You Are Not Alone" was released in August 1995, and it topped the charts in various international markets, including the United Kingdom, France, and Spain.
 The song was seen as a major artistic and commercial success.

 "Earth Song" was the third single released in November 1995.
 "Earth Song" did not chart on Billboard 100.
 Internationally, the song topped four countries' charts, as well as charting within the top-ten in nine other nations.
-The song topped the UK Singles Chart for six weeks over Christmas in 1995 and sold one million copies there, making it his most successful United Kingdom single, surpassing the success of his single "Billie Jean".
+The song topped the UK Singles Chart for six weeks over Christmas in 1995 and sold one million copies there, making it his most successful United Kingdom single, surpassing the success of "Billie Jean".